2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2023-S Silver DCAM Dime Value

-The 2023-S Silver DCAM dime delivers genuine precious metal appeal at a reasonable price point, with PR69 specimens typically valued between $12 and $15 in current markets.
-PR70 examples command approximately $25 to $40, positioning this coin as an accessible option for collectors seeking 99.9% pure silver content combined with superior proof craftsmanship.
+The 2023-S Silver DCAM dime delivers genuine precious metal appeal at a reasonable price.
+PR69 specimens are typically valued between $12 and $15 in current markets, while PR70 examples command approximately $25 to $42, positioning this as an accessible option for collectors seeking real silver content combined with superior proof craftsmanship.

 Weighing 2.50 grams, this silver variant contains approximately 0.0723 troy ounces of pure silver.
-The 99.9% silver composition marks a departure from the traditional 90% silver Roosevelt proofs produced before 2019, when the Mint upgraded its Silver Proof Set formula.
+The 99.9% silver composition marks a significant departure from the traditional 90% silver Roosevelt proofs produced before 2019, when the U.S. Mint upgraded its Silver Proof Set formula.
+It was sold as part of the 2023-S Silver Proof Set, which launched August 22, 2023 at a retail price of $130 for the complete 10-coin set.

 2023-S Sliver DCAM Dime Price/Grade Chart